 Bield is committed to the principle of continuous improvement and the Business Strategy 2016-21 seeks to ensure services are reviewed and improved as required.
 The Performance Management Framework will identify areas of the business for improvement.

 Financial Review

 Accounting Policies

-The principal accounting policies of Bield are set out in Note 1 to the Financial Statements on pages 22-25.
+The principal accounting policies of Bield are set out in Note 1 on page 22 of Notes to the Financial Statement.

 Financial Highlights